 In FMLA discrimination cases, which most courts have generally evaluated under the McDonnell Douglas-Burdine burden-shifting analysis applied in cases brought under Title VII of the Civil Rights Act of 1964, the burden of proof is ultimately on the employer.
 They must demonstrate that the employee would have been terminated or laid off despite having taken an FMLA-qualified leave.
 Due to this burden-shifting, it is important to keep thorough documentation of an employee's performance record so that the reasons for termination can be demonstrated to a court.

 If you have specific questions about FMLA and how it applies to you or your business, you should contact a qualified employment law attorney who specializes in FMLA matters.
 An experienced attorney can explain the law and how it applies to your specific situation.
-You can start down this path with a free attorney match at no obligation.
+You can start down this path by finding an employment lawyer to answer your questions.

 Contact a qualified employment attorney to make sure your rights are protected.